saskeli/binary_search_patterns/README.md

 ## B-star tree

 A B-tree is built based on the data.
-Branch selection in internal nodes is done with a templated power-of-2 -based bianry search.
+Branch selection in internal nodes is done with a templated power-of-2 -based binary search.

 Is pretty ok but very space inefficient and loses comparative perofmance as the data structure size grows.